EdgarACarneiro/feup-cosn/README.md

 ## Designing an application with a microservice architecture - Part I
 * Key idea
   * Application as a set of services instead of one large application
-  * A service is a standalone, independently deployable software component that implements some useful functionality.
+  * A service is a standalone, independently deployable software component that implements some useful functionality
+  * Each service is deployed separately and they communicate through well-defined network-based interfaces
 * __Hexagonal architecture style__
   * Alternative to the layered architectural style (UI Logic -> Business Logic -> Data Access Layer)
   * Puts the business logic at the center